-Vendor management exists to handle that complexity: it’s a discipline that researches and sources vendors, and gets quotes for pricing, capabilities, quality and turnaround times.
+Vendor management covers tasks such as researching and sourcing vendors and getting quotes for pricing, capabilities, quality and turnaround times.
 It also covers contract negotiations, relationship management, job assignments, performance evaluation and payment dissemination.

 Vendor Management Process